 Task statuses in a project’s board view

 The team has even gone so far as to consider Paymo the primary source of truth.
-If someone has a doubt about a task requirement, or client feedback, or task status, they will probably check Paymo first, before asking anybody else for information.
+If someone has a doubt about a task requirement, client feedback, or task status, they will probably check Paymo first, before asking anybody else for information.

-As for Leonardo, he primarily relies on Timesheets to see whether or not a task has taken too long to complete on purpose or because of a human error (a developer that has left the timer running right before lunch, for example).
+Leonardo primarily relies on Timesheets to see whether or not a task has taken too long to complete on purpose or because of a human error (a developer that has left the timer running right before lunch, for example).

 When we asked how has Paymo helped them deliver projects faster, we actually got an unexpected answer, in line with Leonardo’s most cherished value – stability: